Updated: Dec 20, 2022

 Many residents spoke out about recent health ailments for which their doctors could name no cause.
 Others mentioned their frustration with U.S. Steel’s ongoing history of non-compliance with air quality regulations.
 Still, others voiced concern and anger over what they called a string of broken promises by the steel-making giant—that it would provide free health screenings for affected residents; it would clean up its environmental act, and be a good neighbor.

 “If U.S. Steel were good neighbors they would care about what they are doing to us,” resident Melanie Meade said.

 Myriad speakers acknowledged that they, or members of their family, had been longtime U.S. Steel employees and wondered publicly whether the serious illnesses they later suffered—cancers, respiratory diseases, and various forms of leukemia—could have been caused by exposure to air pollution there.
 There is no residual complaint, which is why my patient continues to take the medication after 15 months.

-Then, during a question-and-answer period, residents asked ACHD officials about why there was a two-week delay in informing the public about the fire and associated air quality issues, pressing them about how communications can be more efficiently handled in the future.
+Then, during a question-and-answer period, residents asked ACHD officials why there was a two-week delay in informing the public about the fire and associated air quality issues, pressing them about how communications can be more efficiently handled in the future.

 “We hear you,” a health department spokesman told them.

 The evening ended with a call for residents to stand united in their fight for better air quality, to stay engaged, and to continue to arm themselves with information related to air pollution.

 All were invited to a set of workshops slated from 6 p.m. to 8 p.m.
 June 4 at the Community Economic Development Corp. in Clairton to learn about the health impacts of air pollution.
 Attendees will have an opportunity to rotate through three air quality presentations:

 Dr. Deborah Gentile will discuss health issues related to air pollution